karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 ## That's it for today!

 Thanks for reading!
-If you have any questions, then please leave them as comments on the video version of this post.

 The next part of this series is not out yet.
 But it _will_ be about replacing the green box with an animation of a running cat!
 If you wanna know when it comes out, then follow me on Twitter, Threads or YouTube.

+Please leave any questions as comments on the [video version](LINK) of this post.
+I will reply to some of them in text, but I will also every now and then do a live stream where I reply to questions and take additional questions from the viewers.

+Also, if you've enjoyed this series so far and want to support me, then please consider buying my game CAT & ONION on [itch.io](https://zylinski.itch.io/cat-and-onion) or [wishlist it on Steam](https://store.steampowered.com/app/2781210/CAT__ONION/).
+When you buy on itch.io you also get the full Odin + Raylib source of the game.

 Have a great day!